-PP Open selected run in LS-PREPOST This option is only available for LS-DYNA simulations, if the d3plot or d3eigv database is available ~ Display histories involved in a MeanSqErr composite This option is only available if MeanSqErr composites are defined.
-The history plot feature (Section 18.2.4) can also be used for comparing histories (including file-based histories typically used with MeanSqErr).
-4 Add to set of selected points Options for new point selection Subtract from set of selected points 1 Replace set of selected points 0+0 Toggle set of selected points (within rectangle) Export as text file (.csv) The exported file has the format of a user defined sampling
+Γ - S Open selected run in LS-PREPOST This option is only available for LS-DYNA simulations, if the d3plot or d3eigv database is available 2 Display histories involved in a curve This option is only available if MeanSqErr composites matching composite are defined.
+It is recommended to use the history plot feature (Section 18.2.4) for comparing histories (including file-based histories typically used with curve matching). ÷ Add to set of selected points Options for new point selection 1 Subtract from set of selected points 00 Replace set of selected points 010 Toggle set of selected points (within rectangle) P Export as text file (.csv) The exported file has the format of a user defined , sampling